resources index

 Alzapúa: Antonio Moreno

-Niño Ricardo (1904-1972) recorded many alzapúas in triplets, especially por siguiriyas, although he used this technique far less frequently than other guitarrists.
-In the example below, he echoed Ramón's falseta (sample 2) in a soleá with El Gloria from 1929 (the first sung line is "Yo a la tierra solamente").
+Niño Ricardo (1904–1972) recorded the p-i-p mechanism on many occasions, especially por siguiriyas, although he used the technique far less frequently than other guitarists.
+In the example below, he echoed Ramón's falseta (example 2) in a soleá he recorded with el Gloria in 1929 (the first sung line is "Yo a la tierra solamente").
 The idea is very similar to Ramón's, and the figure at the end of the first compás is identical.
 However, Ricardo's approach to rhythmic counterpoint involves much less brushing of adjacent strings, and the concluding falseta in the third compás is typical of his own integral approach to right- and left-hand inflection.
 Observe the thumb-and-index grip at beat 12 of the remate.
-To approach Ricardo's sound, "massage" the strings with your thumb and index, keeping them as close as possible to the strings.
+To approach Ricardo's sound, "massage" the strings with your thumb and index, minimizing the distance between fingertips and strings.
 Capo at the fourth fret.
-The idea is heard at 1:59.

 (click here to listen)